WILEYE Hardware Hookup Guide

 This guide covers the physical setup and connections for the WILEYE Camera Orca module.

-The WILEYE Camera Orca is built around the ESP32-P4-EYE development board from Espressif.
-For comprehensive technical documentation about the hardware platform, refer to:
+The WILEYE Camera Orca uses the ESP32-P4-EYE evaluation board from Espressif with custom firmware and an a Adapter that connects the ESP32-P4-EYE to the FREE-WILi.
+For comprehensive technical documentation about the ESP32-P4-EYE platform, refer to Espressif's documentation:

 📖 ESP32-P4-EYE Official Documentation: https://docs.espressif.com/projects/esp-dev-kits/en/latest/esp32p4/esp32-p4-eye/index.html